pavankumarag/cephLLM/index.md

-I am deeply interested and passionate about all things about tech, from legacy tech like networking, storage, virtualization to modern tech like containerasation, kubernetes, Gen AI and Blockchain
+I am deeply interested and passionate about all things related to tech, from legacy tech like networking, storage, virtualization to modern tech like containerasation, kubernetes, Gen AI and Blockchain